dockersamples/atsea-sample-shop-app/README.md

 * a NGINX reverse proxy implementing https,
 * a payment gateway to simulate certificate management

+# Requirements

+This example uses features in Docker 17.05 CE Edge.
+Install this version to run the example.

 # Building and Running the AtSea Shop

 ## Secrets